Abstract shipping containers pattern

 Docker is an open platform for building, shipping and running distributed applications.
 It gives programmers, development teams and operations engineers the common toolbox they need to take advantage of the distributed and networked nature of modern applications.

-About the technical details of what is Docker you can see here, here or here.
-In short, docker is a way of running a lightweight virtual machine on your own computer, each Docker image contains a full Operating System in them.
+About the technical details of what Docker is, you can read the official docs or this Stack Overflow answer.
+In short, Docker is a way of running a lightweight virtual machine on your own computer — each Docker image contains enough of an operating system to reproduce the environment your app needs.

-You can actually see what the advantages of having a complete OS in an image are.
-And of course you can see how this fixes most of our problems with different environments, different OS’s.
-The range of things we can do is huge!
-You can have a look at Jessie Frazelle’s blog (huge fan) to see all kinds of containers she has made possible.
-You can run spotify in a container, you can run libreOffice, R, nginx, and the list goes on and on.
-You can build a Docker for your web-app, your API, pretty much everything you like.
+You can see how this fixes most of our problems with different environments and different OSes.
+The range of things we can do is huge.
+You can have a look at Jess Frazelle’s blog to see the kinds of containers she has made possible — Spotify, LibreOffice, R, nginx, and on and on.
+You can build a Docker image for your web app, your API, pretty much anything.

-If you want to start using docker start here, watch this video, get a Docker Hub account, and have fun!
+If you want to start using Docker, start here, grab a Docker Hub account, and have fun.